dancarlton/dancarlton/README.md

 <h2>Software Engineer at StoryFile Inc - Full Stack Developer</h2>

-Founder at TravelBugs LLC, a company whose mission is to use technology as a tool to drive people outside and explore the world around them while supporting local businesses.
-Full-Stack Developer looking for full-time work while building the prototype for my company's application on the side.
+Passionate Full-Stack Developer with a mission to architect, innovate, and deliver solutions that elevate the human experience on a global level.
+Building something exciting on the side.
+Open to new opportunities.

 - 🌍 I'm based in **Los Angeles, Calfornia**